LLC Attorneys in Alabama

 After you have come up with a name, you should think about who will be members of the LLC.
 You do not have to have more than one member to form an LLC in Alabama.
 However, if you do have a partner or partners, you will need to determine how to divide up the profits and expenses, percentages of ownership, and other such considerations.
 Once you have decided how the LLC will be structured, then you are ready to move forward with filings.
 Call our local Alabama lawyers today if you have any questions about structuring your LLC in Alabama.

 A Certificate of Formation is the document our LLC attorneys in Alabama will help you file to create the LLC.
 In most states, it is filed directly with the state’s Secretary of State.
 However, in Alabama you have to file your Certificate of Formation with the Office of the Judge of Probate in the county where the LLC’s initial office is located.
 After our LLC attorneys get this filed, the Probate Court will send the certificate to the Secretary of State and provide you with a certified copy.

 In order for the certificate to be valid, you must include the LLC’s name, purpose, address, the names and addresses of organizers (and managers, if any), and the name and address of its registered agent.
 You must also attach the following information, if applicable: (1) if members have the right to admit additional members, an explanation of the terms and conditions, and (2) the circumstances, if any, under which the cessation of membership of one or more members will result in the LLC’s dissolution.
 You should also attach a copy of the Name Reservation Certificate from the Secretary of State.
-The filing fee is $100, not including the fee that goes to the Judge of Probate.
+The filing fee is about $100 or so, not including the fee that goes to the Judge of Probate.
 Let our LLC attorneys in Alabama help you today!

 LLC Creation Attorneys in Alabama